 “Suppose I, an ordinary person, am walking alone beside an icy isolated river and see someone drowning.
 I have two options: I can jump in and try to save him (risking death myself) or I can agonize on the shore.
-In the first case I am a hero; in the second a coward.
+In the first case, I am a hero; in the second, a coward.
 There is no way I can remain what I was before – an ordinary person.
-As the mother of a profoundly retarded child, I felt I was in the same position.”
+As the mother of a child with special needs, I felt I was in the same position.”

-Friends and family of children with Asperger Syndrome often feel as if they are in the position that Helen Featherstone describes above in her book, A Difference in the Family: Life with a Disabled Child.
-They are involved with children who cannot fend for themselves, children who need advocates to stand up for them.
-A child’s call for help means that they can no longer be “ordinary people” without a choice to make.
-If parents choose to advocate, it means taking on a job that will deeply affect their lives.
+Friends and family of children with Autism often feel as if they are in the position that Helen Featherstone describes above in her book, A Difference in the Family: Life with a Disabled Child.
+They care for children who cannot fend for themselves.
+Children with autism need advocates to stand up for them.
+A child’s call for help means parents and caregivers can no longer be “ordinary people” without a choice to make.
+If parents choose to advocate, they embark on a quest that will deeply affect their lives.
 Aspergers support can be a powerful experience for many parents.

-The task of advocacy takes many forms on the individual to community to societal levels.
-As one advocate wrote, advocacy can range from “asking a neighbor to turn down a radio to demanding a full-time specialist to help your child in school” to lobbying Washington for more effective services.
+Advocacy takes many forms including the individual, community, and societal levels.
+As one advocate wrote, advocacy can range from “asking a neighbor to turn down a radio to demanding a full-time specialist to help your child in school.”
+Other advocates lobbying Washington for more effective services and better research.

 Advocacy in Everyday Life

 Advocacy on the everyday level is often about simply educating people about Asperger Syndrome, a disorder most people don’t understand.
 It is repeatedly explaining the same things to every new person entering the child’s life.